Other Archaeological Features

 One example of a bullaun stone is at the base of Derrybawn Mountain, beside the Glenealo River, to the South of St. Kevin's Church.
 Here there is a granite stone with a single conical basin and curved sides.
 This stone is known as the 'Deer Stone'.
 The name derives from the story that a deer shed its milk in the basin for St. Kevin to drink.

 Charcoal platforms were areas where charcoal was produced on an industrial scale.
 The platforms where constructed in woodlands by making a small clearing and leveling the slope of the ground.
 Charcoal was made by slowly burning wood in a large stack that was deprived of oxygen.
-Charcoal was lighter to transport than wood and burned at a much higher temperature which made it useful for smelting iron ore.
+Charcoal was lighter to transport than wood (which what was primarily used for cooking) and burned at a much higher temperature which made it useful for smelting iron ore.
 Two and a quarter tons of charcoal was needed to produce one ton of bar iron.
 Charcoal production was at its height in the 17th and 18th centuries.
 To ensure a sustainable supply trees were coppiced, i.e. the tree was cut down to the base, in a way that it would grow again from the base.
 Oak, of which there was plenty in Wicklow at the time, was the preferred wood for charcoal production.
 There was a high demand for fuel at this time, iron ore smelting was carried out locally and usually took place in the summer months.
 There are 75 oval shaped charcoal platforms in Glendalough.
 They are scattered at irregular intervals on the north and south sides of the Upper Lake of Glendalough.
 Each platform still has a deep layer of charcoal but this is no longer visible.
 Around Reefert Church, in the Glendalough oakwoods, there are nine platforms ranging in size, seven were most likely used for charcoal burning, two others were perhaps hut platforms.

 There is a small area of ironworking activity represented by pits and areas of furnace debris discovered during excavation before the development of the Glendalough Visitor Centre.
 There were also pottery finds, which were dated to the 13/14th century.